lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 class: middle
 layout: false

-# Yet another package for this
+# Yet another package for this?

 ---